bararioeric/python-basics/README.md

   - one can achieve more by writing few codes of line
   - it is interprated
   - it supports three programming paradgims( that is procedural,object oriented,functional)

+  ## to check if python exists and version of python
+  -python--version
+  # To interact with output